You most likely have heard about different extinct animals, but do you know the cause of their extinction?

 6. Schomburgk’s Deer

-The Schomburgk’s deer was endemic to Thailand and was named after Sir Robert H. Schomburgk, a German-born explorer who was knighted in 1844.
+The Schomburgk’s deer was endemic to Thailand and was named after Sir Robert H. Schomburgk, a German-born explorer knighted in 1844.

 5. Dodo

-Dodos which have long been extinct was a large flightless bird.
+Dodos, which have long been extinct, were large flightless birds.
 It previously inhabited the forests of the island of Mauritius in the Indian Ocean.

-Other features of these flightless animals that have gone extinct are their characteristically small useless wings, stout yellow legs, and a tuft of curly feathers high on its rear end.
+Other features of these flightless animals that have gone extinct are their characteristically small, useless wings, stout yellow legs, and a tuft of curly feathers high on their rear end.

 The later introduction of monkeys, pigs, and rats to the island proved catastrophic to the languishing birds as animals such as hogs escaped to the woods, multiplied, and destroyed many of the dodo eggs.
 The last dodo was killed in 1681.